 The financial impact of becoming widowed can be as overwhelming as the emotional impact.
-Frequently, there is a decline in standard of living for the surviving spouse.
+Frequently, there is a decline in standard of living for the surviving spouse due to finances.
 Household income can decline because of changes in Social Security benefits and the potential loss of the deceased spouse’s retirement income.

 If your partner handles the finances, ask them to walk you through everything.
 You will want to:

-- Make sure you have a complete understanding of your partner’s workplace retirement/pension plan.
-If you or your spouse do not have a retirement account large enough to live on, do not waive the survivor’s annuity.
+Make sure you have a complete understanding of your partner’s workplace retirement/pension plan.
+If you or your spouse do not have a retirement account large enough to live on, it is probably best not to waive the survivor’s annuity.
 Once the one holding the pension dies, the pension benefit payments will stop.

 There are two great resources for older adults that are especially helpful for widows and widowers who are having difficulty with their finances or other challenging aspects of widowhood:

 - The Eldercare Locator is a nationwide service from the Department of Health and Human Services that connects older adults with a variety of local, trusted services in their community.
-Call 1-800-677-1116 or visit gov.
+Call 1-800-677-1116 or visit their website.

 - Benefits Check Up is a free service of the National Council on Aging that allows you to quickly find benefit programs that could help pay for medications, health care, food, utilities and more.
-Visit https://www.benefitscheckup.org.
+Find more information here.